Fats Oils & Grease

 Degrade It, Don’t Push It!

 Most grease removal products are citric-based oil-separators that just push along the grease or don’t work at all.
-If pushed, the harmful materials go right to the wastewater treatment plant, which can cause major upset and foaming.
-GreaseZilla will degrade and digest heavy buildup of fats, oils and grease stuck on the walls of lift stations and pipelines, leaving the wastewater free of incoming grease.
+If pushed, the harmful materials go right to the wastewater treatment plant which can cause major upsets and foaming.
+SHIELD-Degrease® will degrade and digest heavy buildup of fats, oils and grease stuck on the walls of pump stations and pipelines, leaving the wastewater free of incoming grease.

 Flushable Wipes Clogging Lift Stations